garden-io/garden/docs/reference/command-reference.md

 Call a service ingress endpoint.

-This command resolves the deployed ingress endpoint for the given service and path, calls the given endpoint and outputs the result.
+Resolves the deployed ingress endpoint for the given service and path, calls the given endpoint and outputs the result.

 Examples: